John Wheatley: Early life

 The Catholic Workingman (1909), Miners, Mines and Misery (1909), Eight Pound Cottages for Glasgow Citizens (1913), Municipal Banking (1920) and The New Rent Act (1920).

 He was a deeply religious man and a practising Roman Catholic.
 Influenced by early Christian-socialist thinkers, in 1907 he joined the Independent Labour Party (ILP).
 He founded and was the first chairman of the Catholic Socialist Society.

+Political career

+Wheatley was elected to a Shettleston seat on the Lanarkshire county council in 1910, and he held the seat for Labour in 1912 when Shettleston was incorporated into Glasgow.
+He became an active councillor, and advocated for council schemes to build municipal housing for working-class tenants at fair rents.

-Against the UK's involvement in World War I, he campaigned against conscription and assisted in organising rent strikes in Glasgow.
+Against the UK's involvement in World War I, he campaigned against conscription, and supported the creation of a Glasgow branch of the Union of Democratic Control, which campaigned for a negotiated peace.
+He also assisted in organising rent strikes in Glasgow in 1915, which influenced the government sufficiently that they brought in rent restriction legislation.

-As a councillor on Glasgow's city council, he became one of the best known in the city, and was elected to the House of Commons in the 1922 General Election for Glasgow Shettleston.
+He stood in the Glasgow Shettleston constituency in the 1918 General Election, but fell just 72 votes short of being elected to the House of Commons.
+Four years later in the 1922 General Election he succeeded in being elected, and he held the seat until his death in 1930.
 He was a great supporter of Celtic Football Club.